usgs/shakemap/doc_source/manual4_0/sg_operational.rst

 Prediction Equation (IPE) or to use the default virtual IPE.
-For best results, the operator will need to provide a Vs30 grid, and while the `USGS's Vs30 server <http://earthquake.usgs.gov/hazards/apps/vs30/>`_ can supply such a grid based on topographic slope, a grid based on regional geology is preferable [#]_.
+For best results, the operator will need to provide a Vs30 grid, and while the `USGS's Vs30 server <http://earthquake.usgs.gov/hazards/apps/vs30/>`_ can supply such a grid based on topographic slope, a grid based on regional geology is preferable.
 This is just a partial list of configuration choices.
 There are numerous other configurable parameters, all of which must be carefully chosen.

-For further information on ShakeMap configuration, see :ref:`<sec-installation-4>` and the ShakeMap configuration files themselves.
+For further information on ShakeMap configuration, see :ref:`sec-installation-4` and the ShakeMap configuration files themselves.

 Operations